dbortiz/VCSProject/README.md

 INCOMPLETE.

 # Requirements
+An existing directory </br>
 C++17 </br>
 Able to compile <experimental/filesystem> library

 # Issues/Bugs
-This program does not have any security testing and is unsure of it's limits.
+This program does not have any security testing and is unsure of it's limits. </br>
 You have to recompile to use another function.